alxroyer/scenario/doc/src/advanced/reports.rst

 Reports
 =======

-Reports may be generated when executing a single scenario, with the ``--json-report`` option:
+Reports may be generated when executing a single scenario, with the ``--scenario-report`` option:

 .. code-block:: bash

-    $ ./bin/run-test.py ./demo/commutativeaddition.py --json-report ./demo/commutativeaddition.json
+    $ ./bin/run-test.py ./demo/commutativeaddition.py --scenario-report ./demo/commutativeaddition.json

 Below, the JSON output file for the :ref:`quickstart <quickstart.first-scenario>` ``CommutativeAddition`` sample scenario: